Skip to content

 Concept Usage

-Basic tools by llm(tools=[func1, func2])
+Tools (ReAct reasoning) by llm(tools=[func1, func2])

-Object methods by llm(tools=[self.method])
+Object methods as tools by llm(tools=[self.method])

 Context injection by llm(incl_info={"key": value})

-Tool docstrings Help LLM understand when to use tools
+sem on tools Help LLM understand when to use tools

 Best Practices#